1974 American League Championship Series: Game 4

 The run that was to prove decisive came in the seventh off reliever Ross Grimsley.
 Sal Bando walked and Reggie Jackson stroked a double off the left-field wall to plate Bando.
 The Orioles almost pulled the game out of the bag in their last turn at bat.
 With one out and Rollie Fingers pitching in relief of Hunter, Paul Blair walked and Bobby Grich singled.
 A force play provided the second out of the inning but Boog Powell's single drove in one run, finally ending a thirty-inning scoreless streak.
 Fingers, however, was equal to the occasion and fanned Don Baylor on a fast ball to clinch another league crown for Oakland.

 Pitching dominated the four-game set, the A's batted a meager .183, but the Orioles were even lower at a paltry .177.
 After Game 1, superior Oakland pitching held Baltimore to just one run and twelve hits over the next three games, hitting a very weak .135 (12 for 89), with no extra-base hits.
+With the win, the A's became the second (and, as of 2024, most recent) MLB team to win a playoff game while being held to just one hit.
+The first was the Brooklyn Dodgers in Game 4 of the 1947 World Series.